entrusc/xdata/README.md

 * support for lists of any type
 * size of storable objects is only limited by memory
 * compression using standard gzip
+* optional validation of stored files using embedded checksum

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.moebiusgames/xdata/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.moebiusgames/xdata)

 license
 =======
-xdata is licensed under LGPL 2.1 and can therefore be used in any project, even for commercial ones.
+xdata is licensed under LGPL 2.1 and can therefore be used for any project, even for commercial ones.

 changelog